Anko (Red Azuki Bean Jam)

 • Wash the beans two or three times, discarding the water each time.

-If the water dries up, add some more that you have previously heated (I added about another four cups).
+If the water dries up, add more that you have previously heated (I added about another four cups).

 • Towards the end of cooking, try not to add more water, but let the existing water dry up.